-Thanks for pausing as you zip through cyberspace, that “notional environment in which communication over computer networks occurs.”
-(Who writes those definitions?)
-The reality is that I’m here in my office and you’re wherever you are.
-Trey, our rescue Sheltie, is sleeping under my desk because that’s what dogs do when they aren’t chasing squirrels, barking at school buses, waiting for a Milkbone or rolling over for a tummy rub.
+Cyberspace aside, the fact is I’m here in my office and you’re wherever you are.
+Trey, our rescue Sheltie, is here too, sleeping because that’s what dogs do when they aren’t chasing squirrels, barking at school buses, waiting for a Milkbone or rolling over for a tummy rub.
 (Not a bad life.)

-This used to be a kid’s bedroom.
-Transforming it into an office did not make me a better author, but it made me feel like a real one.
-Prior to here, I had an old desk in the middle of the playroom, which is what you get if you’ve had three babies in four years.
-When they trotted off to school, I upgraded to a private office between the furnace and a wall of storage cabinets.
-Finally, a room with a view—through a linden tree on the left, a sunburst locust on the right and flower gardens beyond.
+The new digs didn’t make me a better author, but they made me feel like a real one.
+My first office was a desk my parents had bought for me when I was in high school.
+Obviously, that was in the last century.
+The desk set in the middle of the basement playroom, which is what writer-mothers should expect if they have three babies in four years.
+When our kids trotted off to school, I upgraded to a private office in the back basement, between the furnace and a wall of storage cabinets.
+Now, finally, a room with a two-window view—through a linden tree on the left, a sunburst locust on the right and flower gardens beyond.